Muzak: Focus on mercantile environment (1934–1950)

-Stimulus progression (1950–1960)
+Stimulus progression (1950–1986)

 The company began customizing the pace and style of the music provided throughout the workday in an effort to maintain productivity.
 The music was programmed in 15-minute blocks, gradually getting faster in tempo and louder and brassier in instrumentation, to encourage workers to speed up their pace.
 Following the completion of a 15-minute segment, the music would fall silent for 15 minutes.
 This was partly done for technical reasons, but company-funded research also showed that alternating music with silence limited listener fatigue, and made the "stimulus" effect of Stimulus Progression more effective.

-During this period, Muzak began recording their own "orchestra" – actually a number of orchestras in studios around the country, sometimes in other countries as well – composed of top local studio musicians.
+During this period, Muzak began recording with a number of orchestras in studios around the country, with the majority primarily being based in New York, composed of top local studio musicians.
 This allowed them to control all aspects of the music for insertion into specific slots in the Stimulus Progression programs.

 Muzak's popularity remained high through the mid-1960s.
 President Dwight D. Eisenhower was the first president to pump Muzak into the West Wing, and Lyndon B. Johnson owned the Muzak franchise in Austin, Texas.
 NASA reportedly used Muzak in many of its space missions to soothe astronauts and occupy periods of inactivity.

-Original artist programming (1960–1980)

-With the rise in youth culture and the growing influence of the baby boomer generation in the 1960s and 1970s, Muzak's popularity declined.
-It began losing market share to new "foreground music" companies, such as AEI Music Network Inc. and Yesco, that offered so-called "original artist music programming."
-Rather than using orchestral re-recordings as Muzak had for its Stimulus Progression program, they licensed original recordings, and included vocal music from a recording studio in New York.
-They also offered many styles, from rock and pop to Spanish-language programming (for Mexican restaurants), jazz, blues and classical, as well as the traditional "easy listening."
-Foreground music markets included restaurants, fashion stores, retail outlets, malls, dental offices, airlines and public spaces.

-Muzak merged with Yesco on December 31, 1986, as part of their initiative to strengthen their presence in the foreground music industry.
-Since 1997, Muzak has used original artists for its music, except on its Environmental channel.

-A small contingent of Muzak's business continued to provide their trademarked background music sound where it remained popular, particularly in Japan.
+When Rod Baum became VP of programming in 1979, he sought to diversify Muzak's sound by recording with studios from across the country and overseas.
+Baum began working with London-based arranger Syd Dale to record covers and original compositions for Muzak's library, who he described as being "one of the few who can produce the specifics we want and still use imagination."
+Syd Dale was one of the primary arrangers for Muzak during this time period, along with arranger-conductor Dick Lieb who recorded sessions for Muzak at RCA Studios in New York.